 Who?
-Experienced Researcher / Scientific Supervisor / OEID
+Postdoctoral Researcher / Scientific Supervisor / OEID

 Step 5: Write the technical part of the proposal (part B)

 Who?
 Postdoctoral Researcher / Scientific Supervisor

 How?
 Part B must be completed offline, using the templates that you downloaded in Step 3, and the finished documents must then be uploaded to the Participant Portal.
-Write the part B of the proposal (description of your project) according to the proposal templates provided in the Participant Portal Submission Service.
+Write the part B of the proposal (description of your project) according to the proposal templates provided in the Portal Submission Service.
 Read them carefully and try to understand what is expected in each section in the light of the previous documents.
 Also, keep in mind that evaluators, although they are experts in your field, may not be experts in the research objectives of your project.
 Therefore, write your proposal from a technical point of view, but one that can be understood by any colleague in your field.

-There are numerous materials to support Experienced Researchers in drafting the templates of the MSCA proposal.
+There are numerous materials to support Postdoctoral Researchers in drafting the templates of the MSCA proposal.
 We have curated and ordered the available documents according to their usefulness to help you in this fundamental step.
 Likewise, you will find that part of the information you are requested to provide in the proposal has to do with the Universidad Complutense as an institution hosting your project.
 There are parts of the proposal that are in this sense host-institution-dependent.
 We have created a "guide to UCM specific issues" to help you draft these parts.

 You should initially focus your efforts on the design of the research project of the excellence section.
 The 40% chance of getting the funding depends on it.
 The project must be original and innovative (not incremental), the objectives ought to have at least a European scope (e.g. strategic EC policies, significant advancement of the state of the art of your discipline, roadmaps, current social challenges, white papers, etc.) and, it should spring from the union of your backgrounds (supervisor & fellow) in research (double transfer of knowledge).